What are long term loans?

 However, while the repayments are more manageable, overall you’re likely to pay more than short term loans because of the interest payable over a longer term.

-Benefits of choosing a long term loan
+Benefits and risks of a long term loan

 Long term loans usually allow you to borrow large amounts of money and then spread the costs into manageable monthly repayments over one to 30 years.
 They are often offered at a lower APR than short term loans, helping you to manage your finances more effectively.